drakyanerlanggarizkiwardhana/awesome-web-hacking/README.md

 You can help by sending Pull Requests to add more information.

-If you're not inclined to make PRs you can tweet me at `@infoslack`
+If you're not inclined to make PRs you can tweet me at `@drakyanerlanggarizkiwardhana`

 Table of Contents
 =================